LF-digitala-kanaler/LFDS/content/components/web/page-content/tables.md

       ###### Expandable rows

       Sometimes a table row simply isn't enough for all that rich data.
 To have a table row expand and show additional data, there's the expandable row.
 The expandable table row builds upon [Bootstrap collapse](https://getbootstrap.com/docs/4.0/components/collapse/).
-To make a table row expandable, add the `data-toggle` attribute and set it to `collapse:table-row` and have the `data-target` attribute point to the ID of the row that you'd like to expand (the next row).
+To make a table row expandable, add the `data-bs-toggle` attribute and set it to `collapse:table-row` and have the `data-target` attribute point to the ID of the row that you'd like to expand (the next row).
 Also, please make sure to set the appropriate aria attributes `aria-expanded` and `aria-controls`.

       To have a certain element within the clickable row not trigger the expand, add the `data-no-expand` attribute.